-The researchers aim to examine whether changes in SNAP eligibility impact patterns of health service use and health outcomes among Medicaid beneficiaries.
-To do this, the investigators will construct a novel data linkage of administrative Medicaid and SNAP datasets to evaluate two natural experiments that lead low-income families to acquire or lose SNAP benefits.
+The research team aims to examine whether changes in SNAP eligibility impact patterns of health service use and health outcomes among Medicaid beneficiaries.
+To do this, the team will construct a novel data linkage of administrative Medicaid and SNAP datasets to evaluate two natural experiments that lead low-income families to acquire or lose SNAP benefits.

 - Does gaining access to SNAP benefits impacts health outcomes, health care utilization, and Medicaid spending?

 - What are the implications of changes in access to SNAP benefits on state budgets and health disparities?

 - Provide policymakers with comprehensive evidence on the state-level return to investments in SNAP; and

 - Directly inform policy proposals that threaten to reduce the generosity of the SNAP program

 - Rates of new chronic conditions (e.g., Diabetes, Hypertension, Hypercholesterolemia)

 - Management of existing chronic conditions (e.g., Type 2 diabetes mellitus with ketoacidosis)